top of page

 Coastal Carolina University

-SOCAN is collaborating with researchers from Coastal Carolina University (CCU) to assess the potential for acidification at pier sites in Long Bay and Murrell's Inlet.
+SOCAN and researchers from Coastal Carolina University (CCU) wrapped up this project in Spring of 2024 with the presentation of the results at Mary Olson's Masters defense.
+The goal of the project was to assess the potential for acidification at pier sites in Long Bay and Murrell's Inlet.
 This project, funded through South Carolina Sea Grant, is the first of its kind in South Carolina.
-During 2022 and 2023 the team will be collecting water samples for carbonate chemistry and analyzing existing data with the goal of determining short-term changes in acidification variables and decadal scale trends.
-The final outcomes of the project will include formal and informal educational materials for High School through Graduate levels and valuable information for State and Local level water quality management planning.
+During 2022 and 2023 the team collected water samples for carbonate chemistry and combined the new data with existing pH and dissolved oxygen data with the goal of determining short-term changes in acidification variables and decadal scale trends.
+The final outcomes of the project included formal and informal educational materials for High School through Graduate levels and valuable information for State and Local level water quality management planning.
 For more information about this project check out the links below.

 coastal_carolina_university_logo.jpg